TheLastGimbus/the.lastgimbus.com/content/blog/dual-booting-windows-after-encrypted-ubuntu.md

 I am making this post because when I wanted to do this, I've searched for literally *5 hours* and found *absolutely nothing*, while I thought this is one of the most common situations out there 🤐 - thus, I won't get deep into every single step (how to etch Linux on usb etc) - if you are completely oblivious about this, just Google them 👍

 ## TL;DR - you *don't* want to do this ;_;
-If you are a Ubuntu soyboy like me and don't have time to mess with partitioning and filesystems, you want to avoid doing this at any chance - unless you don't already have 1000 customizations and 50GB of IDEs installed, you probably want to just back up your stuff, install Windows on clear drive and install Ubuntu afterwards.
+If you are an Ubuntu soyboy like me and don't have time to mess with partitioning and filesystems, you want to avoid doing this at any chance - unless you don't already have 1000 customizations and 50GB of IDEs installed, you probably want to just back up your stuff, install Windows on clear drive and install Ubuntu afterwards.

 <img src="/blog/dual-booting-windows-after-encrypted-ubuntu/what-ubuntu-do-you-use.webp" alt="Ubuntu chad meme - found with dotmeme" width="300"/>